Latest News

 Active ImageTeens have several opportunities to win prizes this summer at the library just for reading — or completing a few fun activities.

-All young adults ages 13 to 17 can pick up a registration folder for the Teen Summer Reading Program at the library.
-The folder contains all the information necessary to participate, plus some coupons.
+All young adults ages 13 to 18 can pick up a registration tumbler for the Teen Summer Reading Program at the library.
+The tumbler contains all the information necessary to participate, plus some coupons.

 The library is participating in the Summer Food Service Program through sponsorship with the Children's Hunger Alliance, the Ohio Department of Education, and the USDA.